Our price includes all normal and necessary expenses for cremation, including:

 Interment or Entombment of Ashes

-Does not include the $300.
-Crematory fee, Holy Cross Chapel fee, cash disbursements such as a formal obituary, permit, death certificate certified copies, gratuities, clergy fees, Limousines, Prayer Cards, Church Fees, Organist, Solist, Flower Car, Cemetery Charges, Vault or special material urn for interment or entombment of ashes (if required), or any outside expenses.
+Does not include Crematory fee, Holy Cross Chapel fee, cash disbursements such as a formal obituary, permit, death certificate certified copies, gratuities, clergy fees, Limousines, Prayer Cards, Church Fees, Organist, Solist, Flower Car, Cemetery Charges, Vault or special material urn for interment or entombment of ashes (if required), or any outside expenses.

 FACTS YOU SHOULD KNOW ABOUT CATHOLIC CREMATION